Pediatric Neuropsychology Fellowship

 Applicants should have an established foundation in areas related to fellowship experiences, including coursework in developmental/child psychology, neuroscience, neuroanatomy, and neuropsychology, as well as clinically relevant neuropsychological experiences with children and adolescents.

-Postdoctoral fellows report to Daniela Montalto, PhD, clinical director of the Neuropsychology and Learning Service.
-Postdoctoral fellows are also supervised by the pediatric neuropsychologists Lauren Fiedler, PsyD, ABPP and David Sukiennik, PsyD.
+Postdoctoral fellows report to Daniela Montalto, PhD, Clinical Director of the Neuropsychology and Learning Service.
+Postdoctoral fellows are also supervised by faculty pediatric neuropsychologists Lauren Fiedler, PsyD, ABPP, David Sukiennik, PsyD, Shoshana May, PsyD, and Kritika Nayar, PhD.

 Fellowship Training